 Welcome to the land of the Pharaohs!
 Flo Tours Representative will be waiting for you at Cairo International Airport and transfer you to your hotel.

 Tonight, enjoy an unforgettable sound & light show above the Giza Pyramids.
+It will tell a story of the Pyramids and the Sphinx.
 Inaugurated in April of 1961, with the narrative voice of the late Richard Burton, magnificent sound and lighting effects, the show begins with the narrative of the Sphinx, who has been the guardian of the city of the dead for five thousand years.
 Overseeing the building of the three pyramids, the Sphinx reflects on the historical contributions of Thutmosis IV, Akhnaten, Nefertiti and Tutankhamun.
-Return to hotel and overnight in Cairo.
+Overnight in Cairo.

 DAY 2 – Thu: Great Pyramids, Sphinx, Memphis & Sakkara [B,L]